 Nvidia announced that it will be providing PhysX and Apex SDKs for Microsoft’s upcoming gaming console- Xbox One.

-Nvidia went on saying in their press release that Nvidia’s PhysX and APEX technologies are designed to run on a variety of CPU architectures and can be accelerated by any CUDA Architecture enabled Nvidia GPU: GeForce 8 Series or Higher.
+Nvidia went on saying in their press release that Nvidia’s APIs are designed to run on a variety of CPU architectures and can be accelerated by any CUDA Architecture enabled Nvidia GPU: GeForce 8 Series or Higher.
 PS3 and Xbox 360 also have PhysX SDK implementation as well.

-Before everyone is stunned and question why Nvidia doesn’t implement this on PC, It should be noted that PhysX SDK and PhysX’s hardware acceleration are 2 different stuff.
+Before everyone is stunned and question why Nvidia doesn’t implement this on PC, It should be noted that both API’s hardware acceleration is different.
 PhysX’s hardware acceleration needs CUDA core to run, whereas the SDK is calculated by the CPU.

 Then again, ATI was waiting for a call from Nvidia rather than the other way around, as pointed out over here.